neutron-org/neutron-docs/docs/neutron/modules/dex/messages.md

 ### Overview

-Standard Maker limit orders (Good-til-cancelled & Good-til-Time) can be cancelled at any (even if they have been filled).
+Standard Maker limit orders (Good-til-cancelled & Good-til-Time) can be cancelled at any time (even if they have been filled).
 Once a limit order is cancelled any remaining `TokenIn` as well as `TokenOut` profits are returned to the `Creaator`.

 ### Cancel Limit Order Message